BigQuery Explainable AI overview

 Explainable AI in BigQuery ML supports a variety of machine learning models, including both time series and non-time series models.
 Each of the models takes advantage of a different explainability method.

-If you want to use Explainable AI on BigQuery ML models you've registered to the Vertex AI Model Registry, there is a separate set of requirements to follow.
+If you want to use Explainable AI on BigQuery ML models you've registered to the Model Registry, there are separate requirements to follow.
 To learn more, see Apply Explainable AI on BigQuery ML models.

 |Model category||Model types||Explainability method||Basic explanation of the method||Local explain functions||Global explain functions|